oazmon/sceptre-migration-tool/docs/README.md

 # Docs

-This directory contains the code for Sceptre's [docs](https://sceptre.cloudreach.com).
+This directory contains the code for Sceptre Migration Tool [docs](https://sceptre.intuit.com).

 The docs is written using the [Jekyll](https://jekyllrb.com) framework.